-We have little or no warehousing backup in the event of a supply shortage, and everything gets to the shelves just in time…
+There really is no food inventory other than what’s on the grocery store shelves.
+There’s little or no warehousing backup in the event of a supply shortage, and everything gets to the shelves just in time…also known as JIT.

-If there were a sudden unexpected high demand — the JIT delivery systems will fail – leaving grocery / supermarket shelves empty – for longer than you may think…
+If there were a sudden unexpected high demand — the JIT delivery systems will break, or even fail – leaving grocery / supermarket shelves empty – for longer than you may think…

 Guest article by J.Presley – graduate from Harvard in Economics, and Stanford with an MBA.

 (This article was originally published here during 2014.
-However I am re-posting due to relevance with the unfolding coronavirus pandemic which may result in supply channel disruptions.)
+However I am re-posting due to relevance with the unfolding current events and ongoing supply channel disruptions.)

 What Will Break The Just in Time System?